mlabs-haskell/catalyst-funded-projects/Fund9/Embedano/README.md

 ## Progress Report

+### November 2022

+Work on the Embedano project up until this point consisted of organization, documentation, and initial research.
+A team leader and team members were assigned.
+After initial funding was received, regular sprints were established, and early meetings were used to introduce devs to the project and accomplish onboarding orientation - the aim of the project, etc.

+More tangibly, a repo and internal wiki were initialized and populated with the early research/resources of the project: e.g., API and capabilities research, comparison to existing libraries, an outline of the goals of the SDK, and so on.
+Trezor was identified as a good comparison project due to its streaming transaction feature and open-source structure.
+Most important, however, the team specified the Embedano project would provide a wallet SDK that is minimally compliant with CIP-21 and compatible with the ARM Cortex-M series of processors.

 ### October 2022

 Fund9 vote results were announced in late September and our Embedano proposal was successfully supported by Catalyst voters.
 Because the Embedano proposal received over $75,000, we must submit and receive approval for an SoM.
 We submitted our SoM and are currently awaiting confirmation from the Challenge and IOG teams.